 In June 2015, the Academy purchased a 19th century customs house in Florence in which it would unite all of its studio locations.
 Renovation was completed in October 2016 in time to inaugurate the 2016-2017 academic year.
 The 35,000 square foot campus unites drawing, painting and sculpture students for the first time since 1995 under one roof, providing students 30 northerly lit studios, a library, gallery, bookshop, the FAA Café, 10 private studios for instructors, and three apartments for visiting artists.

 In May 2016, The Florence Academy of Art was approved by the National Association of Schools of Art and Design (NASAD) to offer a Masters in Fine Art in Painting.
-The MFA program is scheduled to begin in 2020.
+The MFA program is scheduled to begin in the next five years.

 Since 1991, the Academy developed several important year-long programs: Anatomy, and Ecorché Sculpture, Art History, and Composition, as well as optional part-time courses including evening sculpture class for painters, Composition Course and Landscape painting conducted during Spring term.